WeblateOrg/weblate/docs/install.rst

 Running Weblate is not different from running any other Django based application.

-It is recommended to serve static files directly by your webserver, you should use that for following paths:
+It is recommended to serve static files directly by your web server, you should use that for following paths:

 :file:`/media`